exoswapio/docs/docs/bridge/glossary.md

 **Native token** - the token, which is the main currency of some blockchain (like STOS, BNB, ETH)

-**Donored token** - the token, which is already exists on some chain and should be replicated on another;
+**Mintable token** - the token, which is already exists on some chain and should be replicated on another;

-**Exoswap token** - the token, which is connected to some existing donored token;

 **Mint** - process of exoswap token creation;